MonkeyCanCode/polaris/site/content/in-dev/unreleased/command-line-interface.md

   -h, --help             show this help message and exit

 Command Options:
-  --principal PRINCIPAL  The name of a principal to grant this role to
+  --principal PRINCIPAL  The name of a principal
 ```

 ##### Examples